jayvynl/django-clickhouse-backend/README.md

 - Support creating test database and table, working with django TestCase and pytest-django.
 - Support most types of query and data types, full feature is under developing.
 - Support [SETTINGS in SELECT Query](https://clickhouse.com/docs/en/sql-reference/statements/select/#settings-in-select-query).

+**Notes:**

+- Not tested upon all versions of clickhouse-server, clickhouse-server 22.x.y.z or over is suggested.
+- Aggregate function result in 0 or nan when data set is empty. max/min/sum/count is 0, avg/STDDEV_POP/VAR_POP is nan.
+- Clickhouse will set missing column empty value (0 for number, empty string for text, unix epoch for datatime type) instead of NULL in outer join.
+  So Count("book") resolve to 1 in a missing LEFT OUTER JOIN match, not 0.
+  In aggregation expression Avg("book__rating", default=2.5), default=2.5 have no effect in missing match.

 Get started
 ---